onwuemenejoshua/Vue.js-docs/src/content/docs/essentials/class-and-style.md

 ### With Components

-> This section assumes knowledge of [Components](https://vuejs.org/guide/essentials/component-basics).
+> This section assumes knowledge of <span class="custom-link">[Components](https://vuejs.org/guide/essentials/component-basics)</span>.
 Feel free to skip it and come back later.

 When you use the `class` attribute on a component with a single root element, those classes will be added to the component's root element and merged with any existing class already on it.